codio/codio-api-js/README.md

   await codio.v1.assessment.fromCodioProject('libraryId || name', '<project_path>')
 ```

-Please be aware on that this action will update assessment.json with new tags
+Please be aware on that this action will update {assessment_id}.json files with new tags
 needed to keep connection between project assessment and library item.
 You will
 need to commit the changes to avoid duplication the assessment